Credit Scores, Credit Reports, and Credit Bureaus

 Should I check my credit score more frequently than once a year?

 Unfortunately, one report per year might not be sufficient, especially because the rate of identity theft has risen steadily (12.6 million cases in 2012, resulting in $10 billion in losses, according to one recent study).
 Moreover, the sophistication of identity thieves has increased, with many targeting thousands of victims at once.
-To avoid becoming a victim, you can use IdentitySmart, a service offered by PeopleSmart that helps protect your identity and offers $1 million in identity theft insurance.

 If you keep a close eye on your credit score, you will be alerted of any errors that might pop up.
 26% of the participants in a Federal Trade Commission study released in December 2012 found significant errors on their credit reports that had a negative impact on their credit scores.
 Even if your credit score is healthy now, it is advisable to monitor it regularly.